emilio-cartoni/REAL2020_starter_kit/README.md

 You can specify your software environment by using all the [available configuration options of repo2docker](https://repo2docker.readthedocs.io/en/latest/config_files.html).
 (But please remember to use [aicrowd-repo2docker](https://pypi.org/project/aicrowd-repo2docker/) to have GPU support)

-# How can I connect my system to competition?
+# How can I connect my system to the environment and evaluate it?
-You can use local_evaluation.py that in base the input will evaluate your system.
+You can use local_evaluation.py to evaluate your system on your computer.
+As a default local_evaluation.py uses as the robot controller the one defined in my_controller.py.
+In this latter file you will find a random controller and also a reference to the Baseline algorithm.
+You can change the local evaluation parameters to change many parameters of the environment, such as the length of the intrinsic and extrinsic phase, the action type used by the controller or the number of objects in the environment.

 ## Evaluation function parameters
   - Controller: class